What equipment do you use?

 Is scoping the same as proofreading?

 Scoping is not the same as proofreading.
 Proofreading occurs after the transcript has been scoped and sent back to you for review.
+You can do your own proofreading or hire a professional proofreader to do this work.

-I will always strive to produce the cleanest transcript possible for you, but anything that gets missed should be caught by the proofreader.
+We will always strive to produce the cleanest transcript possible for you, but anything that gets missed should be caught by the proofreader.

 How are flags used?